Koki-Itai/LIT-RAGBench/README.md

 ## License

-The code and data are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for Noncommercial use only.
-Any commercial use should get formal permission first.
+The code and data are released under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+Commercial use is permitted provided that you follow the license terms, including attribution and sharing any derivative works under the same

 Shield: [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]